 The table below shows the possible ways to fix crooked teeth, according to the type of malocclusion.
 The most suitable treatment for you will depend on a number of factors, so follow your dentist's advice.

-You’ll need to visit a dentist for a consultation to discuss your options.
-If you’re considering invisible braces, remember you can check your eligibility here in just a couple of minutes.
+You'll need to visit a dentist for a consultation to discuss your options.
+If you're considering invisible braces, search for Invisalign providers near you so you can book an appointment to get a personalised treatment plan.
+And if you haven't already, quickly check your eligibility now with Invisalign's Smile Assessment tool.